Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Experimental evaluation

 \subsection{Training data}

 Training datasets were generated at \textit{SNR} $= [15,30]$ to investigate parameter estimation performance at both high and low noise levels.
-At each SNR, 100,000 noise-free signals were generated from uniform IVIM parameter distributions ($S_0 \in [0.8, 1.2]$, $f \in [0.1, 0.5]$, $D_{slow} \in [0.4, 3.0] 10^{-3} mm^2 /s$, $D_{fast} \in [10, 150] 10^{-3} mm^2 /s$, representing realistic tissue values), sampling them with a real-world acquisition protocol \cite{Zhao2015} ($b = [0, 10, 20, 30, 50, 80, 100, 200, 400, 800]$ $s / mm^2$), and adding Rician noise.
-Training data generative parameters were drawn from uniform, rather than in-vivo, parameter distributions to minimise bias in network parameter estimation\cite{Gyori2022}.
+At each SNR, 100,000 noise-free signals were generated from uniform IVIM parameter distributions ($S_0 \in [0.8, 1.2]$, $f \in [0.1, 0.5]$, $D_{slow} \in [0.4, 3.0] 10^{-3} mm^2 /s$, $D_{fast} \in [10, 150] 10^{-3} mm^2 /s$, representing realistic tissue values), sampling them with a real-world acquisition protocol \citep{Zhao2015} ($b = [0, 10, 20, 30, 50, 80, 100, 200, 400, 800]$ $s / mm^2$), and adding Rician noise.
+Training data generative parameters were drawn from uniform, rather than in-vivo, parameter distributions to minimise bias in network parameter estimation\citep{Gyori2022}.
 Data were split 80/20 between training and validation.
-MLE labels were calculated using a bound-constrained non-linear fitting algorithm, implemented with \textit{scipy.optimize.minimize}, using either Rician log-likelihood or sum of squared errors as fitting objective function.
-This algorithm was initialised with groundtruth values to improve fitting robustness and avoid local minima.
-Training/validation samples associated with 'poor' MLE labels (defined as lying on the boundary of the bound-constrained estimation space) were held out during training and ignored during validation.
+MLE labels were calculated using a bound-constrained non-linear fitting algorithm, implemented with \textit{scipy.optimize.minimize}, using either Rician log-likelihood (for \textit{Supervised\textsubscript{MLE, Rician}}) or sum of squared errors (for \textit{Supervised\textsubscript{MLE, Gaussian}}) as fitting objective function.
+This algorithm was initialised with groundtruth values (i.e. generative $y$) to improve fitting robustness and avoid local minima.
+Training/validation samples associated with \singlequotes{poor} MLE labels (defined as lying on the boundary of the bound-constrained estimation space) were held out during training and ignored during validation.